The key points to review in a PFMEA

 A Process Failure Modes and Effects Analysis (PFMEA) is a structured approach to identifying and mitigating potential failure modes within a manufacturing or business process.
-It helps in proactively addressing issues before they lead to defects or problems.
-Here are key points to review in a PFMEA:
+It’s a critical tool to proactively address issues before they lead to costly defects or problems.

 - Severity (S): Evaluate the severity of each failure mode.
 This is typically rated on a scale from 1 to 10, with 1 being the least severe (minor impact) and 10 being the most potent (significant impact).
 This rating considers the potential consequences of the failure on the product or the customer.